Lived Experience Collaboration

 Every year, WAAMH organises a range of conferences, symposiums and special events.
 Some events are free, but where there is a significant ticket price, we offer scholarships for people with a lived experience.

-To find out about what's coming up, see our calendar here or sign up for our free e-newsletter here.
+To find out about what's coming up, see our calendar here.

 Attend training and education events